-Designed for Business Leaders, this Executive Report Provides:
+Designed for business leaders, this Executive Report provides:

 - A definition of social capital

-- An overview of the business benefits
+- An overview of its business benefits

 - Measures and tools that can be used to assess the key dimensions of social capital

 - Case studies of social capital management by South Africa's platinum industry and Transnet, a freight transport company.